Package 'GofCens'

 Title: Goodness-of-Fit Methods for Complete and Right-Censored Data

 Description: Graphical tools and goodness-of-fit tests for complete and right-censored data: 1.
-Kolmogorov-Smirnov, Cramér-von Mises, and Anderson-Darling tests, which use the empirical distribution function for complete data and are extended for right-censored data.
+Kolmogorov-Smirnov, Cramér-von Mises, and Anderson-Darling tests, which utilize the empirical distribution function for complete data and are extended to handle right-censored data.
 2. Generalized chi-squared-type test, which is based on the squared differences between observed and expected counts using random cells with right-censored data.
-3. A series of graphical tools such as probability or cumulative hazard plots to guide the decision about the most suitable parametric model for the data.
+3. Graphical tools, such as probability and cumulative hazard plots, to help guide decisions about the most appropriate parametric model for the data.

 Authors: Klaus Langohr [aut, cre], Mireia Besalú [aut], Matilde Francisco [aut], Arnau Garcia [aut], Guadalupe Gómez [aut]